How to choose a franchise

 There are never any guarantees in business, but you can increase your confidence and chances of success by following these key steps when considering franchise opportunities.

 bfa membership.
 Whilst it is not a guarantee of business success, it does ensure that the franchisor has been independently measured using established membership criteria against a code of ethical franchising.
-Only those that pass the strict criteria can join – many are not able to reach the standards we set and uphold.
+Only those that pass the rigorous process can join – many are not able to reach the standards we set and uphold.

 There are a small number of major banks that the bfa accredits as specialists in understanding franchising and providing specific teams to work with franchise business loans – it is best to consult these teams rather than your usual bank manager.

 You.
 What are you good at doing?
 What do you want to do and what will your family life and personal circumstances prevent you from doing?
 If you cannot bear the public then consumer facing businesses may not suit!
 You need to be happy with the commitments needed for your new business in making it a success.